Anushka1820/Project_Swachalan/README.md

 ![](images/Screenshot%20(144).png)

 Tools and hardwares used are:
-open CV2 library of python 2.7
+open CV2 library of python 2.7,
-Arduino IDE
+Arduino IDE,
-Camera system
+Camera system,
 Electrical appliances for interfacing

 The unique element about this project is that the implementation of this would hardly cost anything.
 It efficienty eliminates the detection of any other unwanted similar objects.
 The code written to develop this project is very simple that can be understood any beginner easily.
 The bonus factor is that it is highly energy efficient. :)